AI Workshop: learn to build apps with AI →

 How can you do so?

-Using hooks, you can create a variable for each input field, and listening on the onChange event you call the “set” function for that variable.
+Using hooks, you can create a variable for each input field, and by listening to the onChange event you call the “set” function for that variable.

 Here’s an example: